Akul-AI/akulai/README.md

 Note: First off, don't forget to download the ASR model from [here](https://alphacephei.com/vosk/models), unzip it, rename it to `vosk_model` and place it in the `akulai` directory.
 It won't work without that.
 Also make sure you have Node.js installed.
 And finally, for the perl plugins, install any kind of Perl installation, although I recommend Strawbery Perl.
 Also make sure that you have cpamn installed and have perl in your PATH for Windows.

 ### Installation
 Again, you may either follow the steps above, or you may use the provided python script.
-We have also provided a PowerShell, Perl, and Bash script.
+We have also provided a Batch (CMD) and Bash script.
 If you face any errors, however, please use the python script before reporting it.

 Keep in mind that:
  - The Perl script assumes you already have a working installation of Perl, cpamn, and Python installed.